mattpfeffer/tailwind-fontawesome/README.md

 In the above use case, the `pro` and `version` options may be omitted (Sharp sets are only available in Font Awesome 6 Pro).

-### Custom mapping
+### Custom Mapping

-If you want to have a custom mapping or add missing icons you can use `names` option (v0.6 and up):
+If you want to have a custom mapping or add missing icons you can use the `custom` option (v0.6 and up):

 ```js
 // tailwind.config.js